OpenDOps/mail-in-a-docker/README.md

 In a Kubernetes deployment certificates should be managed by cert-manager and stored in a shared secret.

+## Security and Version Pinning

+This project implements **strict version pinning** for all dependencies to mitigate supply chain attack risks.
+All Docker images, system packages (Alpine `apk`), and Python packages (`pip`) use exact version specifications.

+### Why Version Pinning?

+Supply chain attacks occur when malicious code is introduced through dependencies.
+By pinning exact versions:

+- **Reproducibility**: Every build uses identical dependencies
+- **Predictability**: No unexpected changes from upstream updates
+- **Security**: Reduced exposure to vulnerabilities in newer, untested versions
+- **Auditability**: Clear record of what versions are in use

+### Implementation

+- **Base Images**: Pinned to specific Alpine version (`alpine:3.20`)
+- **System Packages**: All `apk` packages pinned with exact versions (e.g., `bash=5.2.26-r0`)
+- **Python Packages**: All `pip` packages pinned in `requirements.txt` and `requirements-system.txt`

+### Updating Dependencies

+When updating dependencies:

+1. Check security advisories (CVE databases, security bulletins)
+2. Test thoroughly in a test environment first
+3. Update `requirements.txt` or Dockerfiles with new versions
+4. Verify all Docker images build successfully
+5. **Update [DEPENDENCIES.md](DEPENDENCIES.md)** with the new versions
+6. Document changes in commit messages

+For more details, see [SECURITY.md](SECURITY.md).

+### Dependency Documentation

+A complete list of all dependencies (Alpine `apk` packages and Python `pip` packages) with their pinned versions is maintained in [DEPENDENCIES.md](DEPENDENCIES.md).
+This document:

+- Lists all packages used across all containers
+- Groups packages by name when used in multiple containers
+- Shows which containers use each package
+- Includes version information for security auditing

+**Important**: When adding, removing, or updating dependencies, you must update `DEPENDENCIES.md` to keep it in sync with the actual dependencies in use.

+### Pre-commit linting and code quality

+This repository uses **pre-commit** hooks (see `README-PRE-COMMIT.md` for details) to enforce consistent formatting, linting, and basic security hygiene across:

+- Shell scripts (ShellCheck)
+- Dockerfiles (hadolint)
+- Python code (ruff + ruff-format)
+- YAML / JSON / Helm templates

+Running `pre-commit` locally before committing helps keep the codebase **clean, consistent, and safer by catching issues early**.
+**All commits are expected to pass the pre-commit checks**, and **pull requests that do not pass pre-commit linting will not be accepted**.

 ## How to build

 ### Configuration via .env file